smart-on-fhir/fhir-bulk-data-docs/export.md

 #### Response - In-Progress Status

-- HTTP Status Code of ```202 Accepted```
+- HTTP Status Code of ```102 Processing```
-- Optionally an ```X-Progress``` header with a text description of the status of the request that's less than 100 characters.
+- Optionally, the server MAY return an ```X-Progress``` header with a text description of the status of the request that's less than 100 characters.
 The format of this description is at the server's discretion and may be a percentage complete value or a more general status such as "in progress".
-Clients can try to parse this value, display it to the user, or log it.
+The client MAY parse the description, display it to the user, or log it.

 #### Response - Error Status

 - HTTP status code of ```5XX```
-- The body MUST be a FHIR OperationOutcome in JSON format
+- The server MUST return a FHIR OperationOutcome resource in JSON format
-- Even if some resources cannot successfully be exported, the overall export operation may still succeed.
-In this case, the `Response.error` array of the completion Response must be populated (see below) with one or more files in ndjson format containing `OperationOutcome` resources to indicate what went wrong.
+- Even if some of the requested resources cannot successfully be exported, the overall export operation MAY still succeed.
+In this case, the `Response.error` array of the completion response MUST be populated (see below) with one or more files in ndjson format containing FHIR `OperationOutcome` resources to indicate what went wrong.

 #### Response - Complete Status

 - HTTP status of ```200 OK```
 - ```Content-Type header``` of ```application/json```
--  Optionally an ```Expires``` header indicating when the files listed will no longer be available.
+-  Optionally, the server MAY return an ```Expires``` header indicating when the files listed will no longer be available.
 - A body containing a json object providing metadata and links to the generated bulk data files.

   Required Fields:
   - ```transactionTime``` - a FHIR instant type that indicates the server's time when the query is run.
-No resources that have a modified data after this instant should be in the response.
+The response SHOULD NOT include any resources that contain data modified after this instant.
-  - ```request``` - the full url of the original bulk data kick-off request
+  - ```request``` - the full URI of the original bulk data kick-off request
   - ```requiresAccessToken``` - boolean value indicating whether downloading the generated files will require an authentication token.
-Note: This may be false in the case of signed S3 urls or an internal file server within an organization's firewall.
+Note: This may be false in the case of signed S3 URIs or an internal file server within an organization's firewall.
   - ```output``` - array of bulk data file items with one entry for each generated file.
-Note: If no data is returned from the kick-off request, the server should return an empty array.
+Note: If no resources are returned from the kick-off request, the server SHOULD return an empty array.
   - ```error``` - array of error file items following the same structure as the `output` array.
-Note: If no errors occurred, the server should return an empty array.
-Note: Only the `OperationOutcome` resource type is currently supported, so a server will generate ndjson files where each row is an `OperationOutcome` resource.
+Note: If no errors occurred, the server SHOULD return an empty array.
+Note: Only the `OperationOutcome` resource type is currently supported, so a server MUST generate files in the same format as the bulk data output files that contain `OperationOutcome` resources.

-  Each file item should contain the following fields:
+  Each file item SHOULD contain the following fields:
    - ```type``` - the FHIR resource type that is contained in the file.
-Note: Each file may only contain resources of one type, but a server may create more than one file for each resources type returned.
-The number of resources contained in a file is may vary between servers.
-If no data is found for a resource, the server should not return an output item for it in the response.
+Note: Each file MUST contain resources of only one type, but a server MAY create more than one file for each resources type returned.
+The number of resources contained in a file is MAY  vary between servers.
+If no data are found for a resource, the server SHOULD NOT return an output item for that resource in the response.
    - ```url``` - the path to the file.
-The format of the file should reflect that requested in the ```_outputFormat``` parameter of the initial kick-off request.
+The format of the file SHOULD reflect that requested in the ```_outputFormat``` parameter of the initial kick-off request.

-  Each file item may optionally contain the following field:
+  Each file item MAY optionally contain the following field:
    - ```count``` - the number of resources in the file, represented as a JSON number.